Academic advice and support scheme

 ANU is contributing to the national reconciliation process and the aspirations of local Indigenous communities.
 Our vision is for an Australia that provides equal chances for all, while recognising and respecting the special place, culture and contribution of Aboriginal and Torres Strait Islander peoples as the first Australians.
 We will work to further scholarly learning, research and public knowledge of Indigenous issues.

 Reconciliation Action Plan

-ANU has developed its own Reconciliation Action Plan (PDF, 156KB), a whole-of-institution approach to enhancing broad engagement with Indigenous education, research, employment and culture.
-Each of the ANU Colleges and Divisions also have local area reconciliation action plans.
+ANU has developed its own Reconciliation Action Plan, a whole-of-institution approach to enhancing broad engagement with Indigenous education, research, employment and culture.
+Each of the ANU Colleges and Divisions also have commitments to reconciliation.

 This plan is part of a national program led by .
 We are proud to be part of this program, which is committed in part to closing the unacceptable gaps, in particular in socioeconomic outcomes, between Indigenous and non-Indigenous Australians.